abhishekdbihani/abhishekdbihani.github.io/index.md

 I am a Researcher using Machine/Deep Learning, Computer Vision, and Computational Fluid Simulations in Porous Media in my work.

-I hold a Ph.D. degree from the University of Texas at Austin, where my doctoral research involved simulating hydrocarbon/CO<sub>2</sub> flow in mudrocks through pore network modeling, deep learning aided image analysis, and lattice Boltzmann simulations to reduce risk during petroleum exploration or CO<sub>2</sub> sequestration.
+I hold a Ph.D. degree from the University of Texas at Austin, where my doctoral research involved simulating hydrocarbon/CO<sub>2</sub> flow in mudrocks through image analysis, deep-learning aided image segmentation, pore network modeling, and lattice Boltzmann simulations to reduce risk during petroleum exploration or CO<sub>2</sub> sequestration.
 My Master’s research involved investigating gas hydrate deposits in Northern Gulf of Mexico to understand methane migration and accumulation in heterogeneous rocks using petrophysics, thermodynamics, and machine learning.

 Before graduate school, I worked as a Reservoir Engineer at Oil India Limited where our team improved oil recovery through reservoir and well-level analysis for 500+ wells using statistical analysis and modeling.
 I completed my Bachelor of Petroleum Engineering from the University of Pune, and I interned at Oil and Natural Gas Corporation of India and Essar Oil Limited in Mumbai during my undergraduate studies.